Abandoned buildings are extremely common in neighborhoods where buyer demand is weak to

 Between code enforcement and organized community clean-ups, you may be able to keep the situation livable.
 (For tips on a community clean-up, see our page on cleaning up your neighborhood park, as many tips there will apply.)

 If you're having little success with either, hang in there.
 Sometimes these situations resolve themselves on their own when an older person dies and the heirs are at last motivated and psychologically able to do the right thing and clean up the property.
+We should add that sometimes if the abandoned building is in a neighborhood with low property values, the heirs are disinterested or lack clear title in order to sell.
+See our heir property page with the photo link at the bottom of this page.

 If nothing else works, I've seen neighborhoods have to pool assets to buy the offending property, clean it up, and put it back on the market.
 That's providing they can locate the owner and that there is a market in your area.